Mkrtich91/palindrome-number-filtering/README.md

 # Palindrome Number Filtering: Sequential and Parallel Approaches

-Beginner level task for practicing concurrently programming.
+Beginner level task for practicing features of the Task Parallel Library.

 Estimated time to complete the task - 1h.